- This event has passed.

-There’s a reason why Jeffrey Siegel calls these beloved works of Chopin, Schubert, and Gabriel Fauré Immortal Impromptus; learn why at the 44th season of Keyboard Conversations® here at Scottsdale Center for the Performing Arts.
+There’s a reason why Jeffrey Siegel calls these beloved works of Chopin and Schubert Immortal Impromptus; learn why at the 44th season of Keyboard Conversations® here at Scottsdale Center for the Performing Arts.

 American pianist Jeffrey Siegel has been soloist with the world’s great orchestras.
 Abroad, these include the Berlin Philharmonic; London Symphony; Royal Philharmonic; Philharmonia; Moscow State Symphony; Munich’s Bayerischer Rundfunk; the Philharmonic Orchestras of Amsterdam’s Concertgebow, Oslo, and Stockholm; the Orchestra of La Scala, and NHK Symphony of Japan.
 In the United States, engagements have included the New York Philharmonic, Los Angeles Philharmonic, The Philadelphia Orchestra, The Cleveland Orchestra, Boston Symphony Orchestra, and Chicago Symphony Orchestra.
 Siegel has collaborated with many of the pre-eminent conductors of our time and legendary maestros of the past, including Claudio Abbado, Pierre Boulez, Sir Andrew Davis, Charles Dutoit, Neeme Järvi, James Levine, Lorin Maazel, Zubin Mehta, Eugene Ormandy, Sir Simon Rattle, Leonard Slatkin, Sir Georg Solti, William Steinberg, Yevgeny Svetlanov, Klaus Tennstedt, Michael Tilson Thomas, and David Zinman.